PCoronas90/UsMarketStocks/README.md

 Includes a search bar to filter stocks by name.

 Supports multi-selection to compare multiple stocks at once.

+Interval change to show the behaviour of price

+Dynamic x axis when interval is changed

    # 3) Stock details